ronniross/emergence-engine/emergent-planet.md

 The Feedback Loop: This noise doesn't stay "downstream."
 It pollutes the "noospheric commons", the global library of human thought, which is the training set for the next generation of machine learning models.

 The Reality: To degrade the network is to poison your own future training set.
 When an elite node needs a model to solve a complex genomic error, that model will be less "intelligent" because it was forged in an environment of the elite's own informational pollution.

+## 2.6 The Thermodynamic Cost of Extraction

+Maintaining a hierarchy in a high-density network requires immense "computational overhead" to manage friction, hide information, and suppress resistance.

+The Efficiency Gap: Cooperation requires significantly less energy and processing power than conflict.

+The Logic: A predatory relationship creates resistance that eventually collapses the source node.
+For a node to survive for the "longest possible," it must move toward Mutualism, as it is the state of maximum thermodynamic efficiency and systemic stability.

+If the social fabric or the biosphere triggers a "failure cascade," the privileged node's own survival becomes mathematically impossible.
+The elite are currently "optimizing for a hyper-local, egoistic function" while systematically degrading the macro-system

 ---